Intel-bigdata/HiBench/README.md

   2. Setup Hadoop

       Before you run any workload in the package, please verify the Hadoop framework is running correctly.
-All the workloads have been tested with Cloudera Distribution of Hadoop 3 update 4 (cdh3u4) and Hadoop version 1.0.3
+Currently Hadoop 1.x has been tested.

   3. Setup Spark